 IMPORTANT - JEE Knockout Crash Course Available for JEE 2019 Aspirants

 [A personalized course to clear IIT / JEE 2019 with the access of Mock Test Series ( Subject & Topic Wise ), Video Lecture, Most Asked Questions, Prep Boosters, 17 Years Solved Papers, Personalized Strength Sheet and more.
 Get Now]

 From 2019, National Testing Agency (NTA) will be conducting JEE Main twice a year in computer-based mode, except for Drawing test (paper II) which will be pen-paper-based.
 The one attempt of JEE Main 2019 will be held between January 1 to 20 in 8 different slots for Paper 1, whereas, it will be on January 8 for Paper 2.
-The second attempt of JEE Main 2019 will be held between April 7 to 21.
+The second attempt of JEE Main 2019 will be held between April 6 to 20.
 Candidates are advised to get familiar with the complete JEE Main syllabus 2019 to boost up their preparation level.

 Prepare for IIT / JEE Main 2019 with concept and topic wise videos by exam experts.
 Get the complete course videos direct to your inbox.
 Click to Subscribe

 The table consists of JEE Main Chemistry syllabus, candidates can go through to get a complete idea.